-To access the above, the family or young person has to complete the Access membership form and get it signed by their doctor, optician or another professional such as a social worker or teacher who can confirm that you are eligible for Access membership.
-They must take their completed form to the local library.
-If not already a library member they must also take along some proof of their name and address.
+If not already a library member you must also take along some proof of your name and address.
 Information on how to join can be found on the Cornwall Council website.

 17-I am considering sending my child to St. Michael's School, what do I do next?